ShowFlow: From Robust Single Concept to Condition-Free Multi-Concept Generation: User Study

 \section{User Study}

+We invited 20 participants (16 males and 4 females) with age range from 18 to 25 from our research community and university to participate in the study.
+Half of them have a background in AI, and some are acquainted with our evaluation metrics.
+They brought diverse perspectives to the evaluation process, ensuring an objective assessment.

-We invited 20 participants (16 males and 4 females) to evaluate different methods on a scale from 1 (very bad) to 5 (very good).
+We collected 1000 responses from participants, where each response on a scale from 1 (very bad) to 5 (very good).
 To ensure fair and consistent assessments, we provided a reference document that describes the criteria for each score.
 We also blinded the method names and shuffled the method outputs in each question.
 Following previous studies~\cite{ruiz2023dreambooth, customdiffusion, chendisenbooth}, for single concept generation, we considered the metrics of \textit{identity preservation} and \textit{prompt alignment}.
 Regarding to multiple concepts generation, as the experimental evaluation metrics alone are not sufficiently expressive, we introduced a metric called \textit{naturalness of interaction} to measure how good the naturalness of interaction between the human and object (or animal) in the image is, such as human pose, the size and the position of objects.

 The results of our study on single concept generation are shown in Figure~\ref{fig:chapter7_userstudy_conceptflow_s}.
-They indicate that users were satisfied with ShowFlow-S in terms of both identity preservation (i.e., reconstruction) and prompt alignment (i.e., editability), with average scores of 3.92 and 3.73.
+They indicate that users were satisfied with ShowFlow-S in terms of both identity preservation (\ie, reconstruction) and prompt alignment (\ie, editability), with average scores of 3.92 and 3.73.
 For multiple concept generation in Figure~\ref{fig:chapter7_userstudy_conceptflow_m}, ShowFlow-M outperformed other methods across all metrics by significant margins.
 Compared to the experiment quantitative results presented in Table~\ref{table:chapter6_multi_quan_compare}, the user study provides deeper insight into the methods' performance in generating multiple concepts.